transparency-dev/formats/log/README.md

 The first 3 lines of the body **MUST** be present in all Checkpoints.

 * `<Origin string>` should be a unique identifier for the log identity which issued the checkpoint.
-  The exact format of this is left undefined, but best practice is to have a scheme-less URI-like prefix that will be globally unique, and give some idea of the log location/operator, e.g. `example.com/log42`.
+  The exact format of this is left undefined, but best practice is to use a URI-like strucutre like `<dns_name>[/<suffix>]`, where the log operator controls `<dns_name>`, e.g `example.com/log42`.
+  With a globally unique `<dns_name>`, this structure reduces the likelihood of origin collision, and gives clues to humans about the log operator and what is in the log.
+The suffix is optional and can be anything.
+It is used to desambiguate logs owned under the same prefix.

   The presence of this identifier forms part of the log claim, and guards against two logs producing bytewise identical checkpoints.